tonyle9/Greentea/README.md

 Warm and cozy operating system, free open-source re-implementation of [Microsoft® Windows™ NT](https://en.wikipedia.org/wiki/Windows_NT)

-OS Greentea is based on [ReactOS™](https://en.wikipedia.org/wiki/ReactOS) project.
-[ReactOS™](https://en.wikipedia.org/wiki/ReactOS) is an Open Source effort to develop a quality operating system that is compatible with applications and drivers written for the [Microsoft® Windows™ NT](https://en.wikipedia.org/wiki/Windows_NT) family of operating systems (NT4, 2000, XP, 2003, Vista, Seven).
+OS Greentea is an operating system based on open source code.
+The main idea of ​​the project is to create a compatible environment for the existing software as fast and as qualitatively as possible and provide the user with the best experience with a personal computer.

 ![image](https://cloud.githubusercontent.com/assets/3642643/19817112/c4891362-9d52-11e6-9d3c-4726bfe8e599.png)